mcs383/Saccharomyces-cerevisiae-Mash-Database-Generator/README.md

 ## **How to Cite**

 If you use this workflow or the database it generates in your research, please cite this GitHub repository.
-[Smardz, M. C.], & Young, E. (2025). *Saccharomyces cerevisiae Mash Database Generator: An automated GitHub Actions workflow for creating up-to-date Saccharomyces cerevisiae mash sketch databases for strain analysis* (Version 1.0).
+Smardz, M. C., & Young, E. (2025). *Saccharomyces cerevisiae Mash Database Generator: An automated GitHub Actions workflow for creating up-to-date Saccharomyces cerevisiae mash sketch databases for strain analysis* (Version 1.0).
 GitHub. https://github.com/mcs383/Saccharomyces-cerevisiae-Mash-Database-Generator

 ## **Acknowledgments**